 - Passive: The answers were being copied (by Jyoti).

-- Active: Everyone was hugging the kids in the party.
+- Active: Everyone was hugging the kids at the party.

-- Passive: The kids were being hugged in the party by everyone.
+- Passive: The kids were being hugged at the party by everyone.

 - Active: They were not feeding the cats.